 Community Learning Network is proud to support the work of the Santa Fe Food Bank and facilitates small groups to volunteer including local and visiting students and adults, as well as regional Youth Ambassadors through the Love Where We Love project.

-The Food Depot will pick up donations on September 17, 2016.
+The Food Depot picks up donations in September.

 Contact Linda Flatt for more information at (505) 474-8028

 Tax-deductible donations can be made online to the Guadalupe Neighborhood Project.